farm-ng/amiga-dev-kit/website/docs/concepts/canbus_service/README.md

 ## Common Use-Cases

 The Canbus service is foundational for many of Amiga's autonomous functionalities.
-For instance, the Controller service is a prominent client of the Canbus service, making the Canbus service pivotal for any autonomous motion or activity undertaken by the Amiga.
+For instance, the Track Follower service is a prominent client of the Canbus service, making the Canbus service pivotal for any autonomous motion or activity undertaken by the Amiga.